Stop selling your kids short with just Disney and Pixar films

 Director Nora Twomey wasn’t interested in making a heavy political film.
 She just wanted to make a movie with themes that any kid could relate to.
 “Afghanistan has such an incredibly complicated geopolitical history.
 I didn’t want to make a documentary,” she said in a previous interview with Fast Company.
 “I wanted to make a story about family and the strength of one young girl, and the idea of hope and what you do when your whole world falls apart.
 For me, these were the most important things.”

-My Life as a Courgette centers on a little boy who accidentally kills his drunk and abusive mother.
+My Life as a Zucchini centers on a little boy who accidentally kills his drunk and abusive mother.
 Having no other relatives, he’s shuttled off to an orphanage, where he finds a new sense of home with the other kids coping with their own traumas, including drug-addicted parents or parents who were arrested for being undocumented immigrants.

-Films like ParaNorman, The Breadwinner, and My Life as a Courgette are just a few examples of how these alternative animated films are able to go deeper than most major studio films that are beholden to the age-old “four-quadrant” model of appealing to, basically, everyone.
+Films like ParaNorman, The Breadwinner, and My Life as a Zucchini are just a few examples of how these alternative animated films are able to go deeper than most major studio films that are beholden to the age-old “four-quadrant” model of appealing to, basically, everyone.
 As heavy as the subject matter may seem, those movies aren’t weighted down by cultural politics or themes too adult for kids to digest.
 They’re honest portrayals of many kids’ real experiences that are still imbued with a heartwarming fuzzy feeling.

 Pushing beyond the “Pixar visual model”